UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages: Downstream Tasks Evaluation

 \section{Downstream Tasks Evaluation}

 We selected two base models, $\llamaBM$ and $\phiBM$, for fine-tuning experiments.
-These models were chosen based on their size (for feasibility of experiments given available resources) and reported multilingual capabilities \citep{grattafiori2024llama3herdmodels, abdin2024phi4technicalreport}.
-We used the Axolotl framework\footnote{\url{https://github.com/axolotl-ai-cloud/axolotl}} for all fine-tuning runs.
+These models were chosen based on their size (for feasibility of experiments given available resources) and\textbf{\textit{ }}reported multilingual capabilities \citep{grattafiori2024llama3herdmodels, abdin2024phi4technicalreport}.
+We used the \texttt{Axolotl} framework\footnote{\url{https://github.com/axolotl-ai-cloud/axolotl}} for all fine-tuning runs.
 Details regarding the hyperparameters and compute resources used can be found in Appendix \ref{app:hyperparameters}.

-\textbf{Baselines:} We fine-tuned both $\llamaBM$ and $\phiBM$ on three high-quality, open-source IFT datasets that collectively cover nearly all the Indic languages included in our work: the $\aya$ \citep{singh-etal-2024-aya}, $\indicalign$ \citep{khan-etal-2024-indicllmsuite} and the $\bactrian$ dataset \citep{li2023bactrianx}.
-To the best of our knowledge, these are the only open datasets that offer both broad language coverage and instruction-following format, and there is a lack of other large-scale open IFT datasets for Indian languages.
-The $\bactrian$ dataset provides training samples for 10 out of our 13 target languages, excluding Assamese, Kannada and Punjabi.
-The $\aya$ dataset includes all target languages except Punjabi.
-Since $\aya$ contains millions of samples per language, we uniformly sub-sampled it to construct a balanced dataset of approximately 7 million samples which is comparable in scale to $\dsetname$.
-For $\indicalign$, the WordNet subset ($\sim$97M pairs) is disproportionately large, less diverse, and redundant, so we downsampled it to one instance per entry, yielding about 7.3M training pairs while retaining all other subsets.
+\paragraph{Baselines} We fine-tuned both $\llamaBM$ and $\phiBM$ on three high-quality, open-source IFT datasets: $\aya$ \citep{singh-etal-2024-aya}, $\indicalign$ \citep{khan-etal-2024-indicllmsuite} and $\bactrian$ \citep{li2023bactrianx}.
+To the best of our knowledge, these are the only open datasets that offer both broad language coverage and an instruction-following format. $\bactrian$ covers 10 of our 13 languages (excluding Assamese, Kannada, Punjabi), while $\aya$ includes all except Punjabi.
+Since $\aya$ contains millions of samples per language, we uniformly sub-sampled it to 7M samples to create a balanced dataset comparable to $\dsetname$.
+Similarly, for $\indicalign$, since the WordNet subset ($\sim$97M pairs) is disproportionately large, less diverse, and redundant, we downsampled it to one instance per entry, yielding 7.3M training pairs when combined with its remaining subsets.